๐Ÿฒ Cookware

 Why Cast Iron?

 Cast iron retains heat exceptionally well โ€” once hot it maintains temperature even when cold food is added, producing better searing than thin stainless or aluminium pans.
 It goes from hob to oven to campfire without damage.
 A well-seasoned surface develops genuine non-stick properties over time.
-And unlike non-stick pans, cast iron actually improves with age and use.
+Unlike non-stick pans, cast iron actually improves with age and use.

 Choosing a Cast Iron Pan